 Start with the planned ceremony time and work backwards.
-Everything else neatly into place if you do this.
+Everything else will neatly fall into place if you start here.

-Most couples don’t want to be seen by their guests before the wedding.
 If your wedding ceremony is scheduled for 4:30 p.m. at a local church you should be at the church and in your waiting area 1/2 hour before the ceremony.
-(Guests usually arrive at least 1/2 hour beforehand and sometimes earlier.)
+Most couples don’t want to be seen by their guests especially if they’re being photographed before the wedding.
+Guests usually arrive at least 1/2 hour beforehand and sometimes earlier.

-The first timeline, below, is for the couple who decides not to see each other before the ceremony.
-The second is for the couple who decides to see each other before the ceremony and do most of their pictures beforehand.
+The first timeline, below, is for the couple that decides not to see each other before the ceremony.
+The second is for the couple that decides to see each other before the ceremony and do most of their pictures beforehand.

-Later, I’ll go over what happens after the ceremony if you don’t see each other before the wedding, especially important for those couples since the most important photographs will be done afterwards.
+Later, I’ll go over what happens after the ceremony if you don’t see each other.

-Please note: I’m not including what is essentially a duplicate schedule for the groom.
+Note: I’m not including in these sample what is essentially a duplicate schedule for the groom.
 The times are a little different for the groom and the groom usually arrives at the church before the bride.

 Finally, if you don’t see each other, consider two photographers; one to photograph the bride getting ready and the other to photograph the groom getting ready.
 But an experienced wedding photographer can do both.